| | |

 How can I be sure the Bookeye® will produce the image clarity

+we need?
 We have a confidential lab service where we will scan

 a sample of your materials at no charge.
 The sample scans